Performance Analysis for Wireless Localization with Random Sensor Network: Introduction

 The remainder of this paper is organized as follows.
-Section~2 introduces the system model and presents the convergence result, which establishes the asymptotic equivalence between observations collected from a broad class of stationary isotropic sensor networks and those from a homogeneous PPP network.
-Examples based on repulsive and clustered point processes are provided to illustrate this convergence behavior.
-Section~3 revisits the Poisson model and introduces the proposed fusion-based estimator, deriving analytical upper bounds on the MSE and CMSE.
-In Section~4, simulation studies are conducted to evaluate the quality of these bounds when sensor nodes are drawn from homogeneous PPP, repulsive, and clustered point processes.
-Section~5 concludes with a summary of our findings and outlines potential directions for future research, while Section~6 contains the proofs of the main theoretical results.
+Section~\ref{Section: Convergence} introduces the system model, the target estimator, and presents the convergence result, which establishes the asymptotic equivalence between observations collected from a broad class of stationary isotropic sensor networks and those from an HPPP network.
+Examples based on repulsive and clustered PPs are provided to illustrate this convergence behavior.
+Section~\ref{Section: Poisson model} studies the HPPP model and provides analytical upper bounds on the MSE and CMSE of the simple average estimator.
+Weighted fusion estimators are also considered and compared with the simple average estimator.
+In Section~\ref{Section: Simulation}, simulation studies are conducted to support and validate the analytical findings.
+Section~\ref{Section: Discussion} concludes with a summary of our findings and outlines potential directions for future research, while Section~\ref{Section: proof} contains the proofs of the main theoretical results.